duckdb/duckdb-web/docs/sql/functions/patternmatching.md

 There are four separate approaches to pattern matching provided by DuckDB: the traditional SQL `LIKE` operator, the more recent `SIMILAR TO` operator (added in SQL:1999), a `GLOB` operator, and POSIX-style regular expressions.

+DuckDB uses the RE2 library as its regular expression engine.
+For the regular expression syntax, see the [RE2 docs](https://github.com/google/re2/wiki/Syntax).

 ## `LIKE`

 <div id="rrdiagram1"></div>